ZoeAnsari/InferringSNdustwithNN/README.md

 ## Usage

-1.By an optimal or a minimum given set of observed magnitudes with JWST filters as follows:
-Optimal:
-Minimum:

-The neural network that is trained in S3, can estimate the amount, temperature and the spcices of dust (only Carbon, Silicate, and a a mixture of Carbon and Silicate), with an estimated uncertainty for each value.
+1.By a given SED of a supernova in the format of a subset of JWST filters that is defined in our feature selection process and are shhown in the Figures above, the amount, temperature and the spcices of dust (only Carbon, Silicate, and a a mixture of Carbon and Silicate), with an estimated uncertainty for each value will be estimated that we apply a crietrion on to label a predicted value as reliable/unreliable.

+### Example

+As an example you may run '__init__predict_newSED.py' which estimates the dust properties for an example set of SEDs from the data set in our S3.